 The citrus scallion dressing on this cold soba noodle salad will keep you (and your guests) coming back for more.
-This Japanese-inspired salad is make-ahead and can be served cold or at room temperature, so pack it for your next summer potluck or picnic.
-You’ll be glad to have such a zesty and refreshing vegan summer meal!
+This Japanese-inspired salad is make-ahead and can be served cold or at room temperature, so pack it for your next summer picnic.

 After cooking the soba noodles to al dente and cooling them well under running water, we toss them in a zesty and savory scallion oil with a kick.
 The result is the ultimate Japanese soba noodle salad.